-- Time Out time out is the removal of the patient from the milieu to a designated area for a specific amount of time to collect their own thoughts and to reflect on inappropriate behavior. - Close Observation when a patient needs additional support and monitoring, they may be placed on close observation. - Unit Restriction if communication and cooperation between the patient and other patients or the staff breaks down, patients may be restricted to their unit.
+- Time Out time out is given when the patient is excused from the milieu to a designated area for an agreed upon specific amount of time to collect their own thoughts and to reflect on inappropriate behavior. - Close Observation is ordered when a patient needs additional support and monitoring, they may be placed on close observation. - Unit Restriction if communication and cooperation between the patient and other patients or the staff breaks down, patients may be restricted to their unit.
 Activities and meals take place within the unit during this restriction.
-Visitation may be limited or unavailable during this unit restriction, but family therapy sessions are not affected by unit restriction. - Room Restriction patients may be restricted to or from their room when they cannot be trusted to control dangerous and destructive behaviors. - Association Restriction if patients are having relationships with other patients that may be detrimental to their treatment goals, they may be prohibited from interacting. - Dayroom closure staff may temporarily close the common areas on the unit to help regain a therapeutic environment if individuals engage in disruptive behaviors.
+Visitation may be limited or unavailable during this unit restriction, but family therapy sessions are not affected by unit restriction. - Room Restriction patients may be restricted to OR from their room when they display unpredictable behaviors. - Association Restriction if patients are having relationships with other patients that may be detrimental to their treatment goals, they may be prohibited from interacting. - Dayroom closure staff may temporarily close the common areas on the unit to help regain a therapeutic environment if individuals engage in disruptive behaviors. - Early Bedtime/Early Wake Up: Staff may temporarily shift wakeup time or bedtime when a patient is having difficulty adhering to the treatment program.